PatchRequest/WordListCombinator/README.md

 - Receiver:   Wordlist which will get appended with new entries (Default: receiver.txt)
 - Sender: Wordlist which will be included in the receiver after run (Default: sender.txt)
 - Receiversize: Line count of the receiver wordlist (Default: 10,000,000)
-- fprate: Probability of false positive and therefore false rejection.
-Lower -> higher memory footprint (Default: 0.01 = 1%)
+- fprate: Probability of false positive and therefore false rejection. lower fprate -> higher memory footprint (Default: 0.01 = 1%)

 # Benchmarks
 My very unscientific benchmark on my M2 Mac Mini